davidsteimle/UsingClassesForImports/README.md

 Park, Ashley 10/9/2010 12:00:00 AM       5724 38.32
 ```

 With some nicer logging, we could have imported the data, transformed it into valid data types, and then reported to our data provider any erroneous input.
+Another option for the ``catch`` would be to assign his ``HireDate`` the value ``$null``.

 Whether Elmer's data was fat-fingered or the file compromised, Powershell caught the error and it can be dealth with.